Center-for-Digital-Narrative/elmcip/README.md

 - [How to deploy a release](doc/deploy.md)
 - [Old user guide](doc/book.md)

-## General usage
+## General use of Drupal and drush
-ELMCIP Drupal configuration is controlled in multiple [Features](https://www.drupal.org/project/features) modules.
-Other changes, example housekeeping tasks are run in code by [hook_update_N()](https://api.drupal.org/api/drupal/modules!system!system.api.php/function/hook_update_N/7).
-Need to learn more about Features, have a look at the provided [Features documentation](https://www.drupal.org/node/580026).
+Most of ELMCIP Drupal configuration get stored in configuration files and versions and changes tracked by [Git](https://git-scm.com).
+The Drupal module [Features](https://www.drupal.org/project/features) enable us to breake down this into multiple modules.
+Other changes and updates get run by [Drupal hook_update_N() tasks](https://api.drupal.org/api/drupal/modules!system!system.api.php/function/hook_update_N/7).

+An excellent starting point to learn more about Features is the official [module documentation](https://www.drupal.org/node/580026).

-### Log in as user 1 (site admin) without password
+### Log in as user 1 (site admin) to site example.com without using a password
-    bin/site-drush uli
+    bin/site-drush uli --uri=example.com
-Logs into to dev site as user 1 (site administrator).

-### Turn on development settings module.
+### Enable ELMCIP development module.
-This enable field, views userinterface and disable all caching and much more.
+This module enables UI not needed in production, disables caching and development related modules and libraries.

-    bin/site-drush en development_settings
+    bin/site-drush en --yes development_settings

-## GIT
-Basic usage
+## Basic git use

-Get status of your local file system
+Get status of your local file system.
+Make sure you are not having untracked or changed files in your local instance.

     git status

-See differences
+See differences between the orginal state and your installation.

     git diff

+If you whant to see the changes in a single file use `git diff <filename>`

 Add files to be comitted (staging).